 An Avian Influenza Prevention Zone (AIPZ) was originally put in place across the whole of England following a number of confirmed cases among wild and commercial birds.
-The AIPZ was announced on Wednesday 11 November and means it is now a legal requirement for all bird keepers to follow strict biosecurity measures.
+The AIPZ came into force at 5pm on Friday 5 November and means it is now a legal requirement for all bird keepers to follow strict biosecurity measures.

 The national Avian Influenza Prevention Zone means that bird keepers all across the country must:

-- Feed and water your birds in enclosed areas to discourage wild birds
+- Feed and water their birds in enclosed areas to discourage wild birds;

-- Minimise movement in and out of bird enclosures
+- Minimise movement into and out of bird enclosures;

-- Clean and disinfect footwear and keep areas where birds live clean and tidy
+- Cleanse and disinfect footwear and keep areas where birds live clean and tidy;

 Bird keepers should visit the gov.uk website for full details of the AIPZ and updated biosecurity guidance.